Lets look at the symptoms, causes and some of the remedial measures to be adopted for macular degeneration.

 The newest treatment being used for macular degeneration involves use of drugs called anti-vascular endothelial growth factor (anti-VEGF) medications.
 These drugs help stop new CNV from growing by blocking the effects of a growth factor these blood vessels need to thrive.
 Anti-VEGF medications are injected directly into your eye.
 Some anti-VEGF agents that have been approved for use or are currently being investigated for treating macular degeneration include:

 It is approved for the treatment of wet macular degeneration.
 This drug is given as a series of injections into the vitreous fluid in the eye.
-It helps to prevent further vision loss by stopping the formation of new blood vessels and decreasing leakage from existing blood vessels.
+It helps to prevent further vision loss by stopping the formation of new blood

 It is an anti-VEGF drug used to treat wet macular degeneration.
 It also impedes new growth of abnormal blood vessels and helps dry up leaking vessels.
 However, ranibizumab may be able to reverse some of the effects of macular degeneration, not just prevent further vision loss.